-- (i) mortgage over the property, vessels and equipment of the Group (Note 15) and a vessel held by a related company of a corporate shareholder; - (ii) assignment of marine insurances in respect of some of the vessels mentioned above; - (iii) monies pledged (Note 7); - (iv) assignment of earnings/charter proceeds in respect of certain vessels mentioned above; - (v) corporate guarantees from the Company (Note 46) and a corporate shareholder of the Group; - (vi) the unquoted preference shares held by the Group (Note 12); and - (vii) shares in subsidiary corporations incorporated in Singapore.
+- (i) mortgage over the property, vessels and equipment of the Group (Note 13) and a vessel held by a related company of a corporate shareholder; - (ii) assignment of marine insurances in respect of some of the vessels mentioned above; - (iii) monies pledged (Note 7); - (iv) assignment of earnings/charter proceeds in respect of certain vessels mentioned above; - (v) corporate guarantees from the Company (Note 42) (31 March 2020: corporate guarantees from the Company and a corporate shareholder of the Group); - (vi) the unquoted preference shares held by the Group (Note 12); and - (vii) shares in subsidiary corporations incorporated in Singapore.

-24. TERM LOANS (CONT'D)
+21 TERM LOANS (CONT'D)

 On 10 March 2017, the Group entered into a framework agreement (the "Agreement") with certain lenders, (the "Lenders") to refinance some of its existing borrowings of approximately US\$163,200,000.
-Pursuant to the Agreement, the profile of the borrowings with the lenders was restructured to a repayment term of approximately 5.2 years (31 March 2019: 6.2 years) and the maturity of these borrowings were extended to December 2022.
+Pursuant to the Agreement, the profile of the borrowings with the lenders was restructured to a repayment term of approximately 4.2 years (31 March 2020 : 5.2 years) and the maturity of these borrowings were extended to December 2022.

-During the financial year ended 31 March 2020 and 2019, the Group has breached the financial covenants under the Framework Agreement of i) minimum EBITDA over Finance Charges (Singapore Operations) with two financial institutions; and ii) the minimum debt servicing reserve amount requirement with one of the two financial institutions.
-The Group has secured a waiver letter from one of the financial institutions as at 31 March 2020 and 2019.
-The non-current portion of the term loan owed to the other financial institution amounting to US\$14,592,000 (31 March 2019: US\$18,055,000) has been classified as current liabilities as at 31 March 2020 and 2019, as the Group does not have the unconditional right to defer settlement of the non-current term loan.
+During the financial year ended 31 March 2020, the Group has breached the financial covenants under the Framework Agreement of i) minimum EBITDA over Finance Charges (Singapore Operations) with two financial institutions; and ii) the minimum debt servicing reserve amount requirement with one of the two financial institutions.
+The Group has secured a waiver letter from one of the financial institutions as at 31 March 2020.
+The non-current portion of the term loan owed to the other financial institution amounting to US\$14,592,000 has been classified as current liabilities as at 31 March 2020, as the Group does not have the unconditional right to defer settlement of the non-current term loan.

 As at 31 March 2020, the waiver letter secured on the breach of financial covenants from one of the financial institutions covers up to 31 August 2020.
-Subsequent to the financial year end, the Group has received the extension of waiver up to 31 December 2020 from the financial institution (Note 48 (iv)).
+Subsequent to the financial year end, the Group has received the extension of waiver up to 31 December 2020 from the financial institution.